 Learning how to be a landlord in Texas isn’t just about knowing the law.
 It’s really about the day-to-day operation of renting out your properties, which can quickly become overwhelming, no matter how many properties you own.

 Property management software, like TurboTenant, can be massively helpful to landlords and become a valuable tool in their arsenal.
-With a competent software platform, you can centralize your landlord work in one, easy-to-use dashboard, saving you time and money when you need it most.
-It can also help you securely store documents, improve communication between you and your tenant, and stay compliant at all times.
+With a competent software platform, you can centralize your landlord work in one easy-to-use dashboard, saving you time and money when you need it most.
+It can also help you securely store documents, enhance communication between you and your tenant, and ensure compliance at all times.

 Use a Legally Compliant Lease

-A lease agreement is the guiding light in property rental, providing landlords and tenants with the roadmap for the rental term, which makes it incredibly important.
+A Texas residential lease agreement serves as the guiding light in property rental, providing landlords and tenants with a roadmap for the rental term.
 Eschewing a written lease or grabbing a random one from the internet is far too risky and could lead to serious issues.

-TurboTenant has a database of legally reviewed lease agreement templates for all 50 states that landlords can download and customize.
+TurboTenant offers a database of legally reviewed lease agreement templates for all 50 states, which landlords can download and customize.
 With a modest upgrade from the free account, you can get unlimited leases and the ability to e-sign for even more convenience and time savings.

 Market Your Property

 What good is a rental property if no one knows it’s there, right?
-Marketing your rental unit to ensure it reaches as many qualified renters as possible is a key component of becoming a Texas landlord.
+Marketing your rental unit to reach as many qualified renters as possible is a key component of becoming a successful landlord in Texas.

 Create a unique ad that stands out from the rest.
 Make sure your language and marketing copy comply with the Fair Housing Act.
-Use attractive photos highlighting the property’s best features and amenities or special features.
+Use attractive photos that highlight the property’s best features and amenities, or showcase its special features.
 You can even use TurboTenant to build your listings with our AI tool and then blast the listing out to dozens of syndicated listing sites directly from the platform.

 Collect Rental Applications Digitally